itxtalal/itxtalal/README.md

 ------------------------

-I am a Software Engineering student at NUST (6th semester), mainly focusing on Full Stack Web development using Javascript / Typescript.
-I have 1 year of experience in developing Web apps using React, NextJS, Javascript, Typescript, Firebase, MongoDB, ChakraUI, Redux, Recoil.
+A Software Engineer focused on building modern, efficient and scalable web apps using the latest cutting-edge technologies.
+I have more than 1 year of experience in developing Web apps using React, NextJS, Javascript, Typescript, Firebase, MongoDB, ChakraUI, TailwindCSS, Redux, and Recoil.

 * 🌍  I'm based in Islamabad, Pakistan
 * ✉️  You can contact me at [itxtalal@gmail.com](mailto:itxtalal@gmail.com)